 How should I take sildenafil?

-Take sildenafil exactly as it was prescribed for you Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Take sildenafil exactly as it was prescribed for you.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Revatio is usually taken three times each day, about 4 to 6 hours apart.